+Cybersecurity analyst career paths can vary greatly depending on a person’s interests and industry, but there are certain trends that seem to be common to most who become cybersecurity professionals.
 Finding the right cybersecurity role depends on your experience, interests, and personality.
 At the core, all cybersecurity professionals are focused on protecting online data from being compromised.
 But within different roles, the responsibilities can vary.

-Entry-level: Systems Administrator, Network Engineer, Network Administrator, Security Administrator
+- Entry-level: Systems Administrator, Network Engineer, Network Administrator, Security Administrator

-Mid-level: Cybersecurity Analyst, Penetration Tester, Security Technician, IT Auditor
+- Mid-level: Cybersecurity Analyst, Penetration Tester, Security Technician, IT Auditor

-Senior-level: Cybersecurity Manager, Cybersecurity Engineer, Chief Information Security Officer
+- Senior-level: Cybersecurity Manager, Cybersecurity Engineer, Chief Information Security Officer

 Finding the right role also can depend on the area of cybersecurity you are most passionate about.
 For example, if you want to educate others and create practical solutions, you may look into being a Security Consultant.
 If you enjoy researching and are always on top of the latest IT technologies, consider pursuing a job as a Security Architect.
 If you have a technical background and want to dive into code to find security solutions, perhaps Cybersecurity Engineer is your calling.